-The Sinking Fund records capital project activities funded with a Sinking Fund millage.
-For this fund, authorized prior to March 16, 2017, the School District has compiled with the applicable provisions of Section 1212 of the Revised School Code.
-Total construction expenditures related to this fund total was approximately \$1,337,000 in fiscal 2018.
+The Sinking Fund records capital project activities funded with a sinking fund millage.
+For this fund, authorized prior to March 16, 2017, the School District has complied with the applicable provisions of Section 1212 of the Revised School Code.
+Total construction expenditures related to this fund were approximately \$1,164,000 in fiscal 2019.

 The 2016 Capital Projects Fund includes capital project activities funded with bonds issued after May 1, 1994.
 This includes the 2016 School Building and Site Bonds.
 For these capital projects, the School District has complied with the applicable provisions of Section 1351a of the State of Michigan's School Code.
 The School District has reported the annual construction activity of the 2016 School Building and Site Bonds.
-Total construction expenditures related to this bond total approximately 3,448,000 in fiscal 2018.
+Total construction expenditures related to this bond were approximately \$141,000 in fiscal 2019.